YangCatalog/yang-validator-extractor/README.md

 - YANG modules commonly required for validation (e.g. the IETF modules for interface and ip configuration as well as the types) are expected to be in `/var/tmp/yangmodules/extracted`
 - The default port is 8080 to avoid requiring root privileges.
 Use the `--port=80` option with root privileges to listen to the default HTTP port.

-## Preparing the YANG modules

-The `sync.sh` script uses rsync to download all IETF RFCs and drafts to a temporary directory, and then extracts all found YANG modules using `xym`.
-Please *read and understand* the script before you run it.

 ## Building and Deploying Docker Image

 The `Dockerfile` contains a two-stage build with the first stage downloading and preparing the YANG modules, and the second stage installs the runtime requirements and the prepared modules in single image ready for deployment.